-Figures X Source: ACS 5-year Estimates Table: DP04
+Figure 7 Source: ACS 5-year Estimates Table: DP04

-Low commute times, jobs, and high percentages of workers residing in county of residence indicate people are commuting to Phelps County the most relative to Pulaski County, as most workers in Pulaski County live in Pulaski County.
-Maries and Washington counties are largely working in other counties (Phelps and Jefferson, respectively).
+Low commute times, number of jobs, and the higher percentages of workers residing in county of employment indicate people are commuting to Phelps and Pulaski counties the most frequently.
+Maries and Washington counties are largely working in other counties - Phelps and Jefferson, respectively.
 Dent County is unique because the difference between jobs and workers is not significant, and most workers stay in their county of residence.
-Limited amounts likely commute to Phelps County.
-Crawford, Gasconade, and Osage counties have a balance between people commuting in and out of the area.
+Limited numbers likely commute to Phelps County.
+Crawford, Gasconade and Osage counties have a balance between people commuting in and out of the area.